conda-forge/ctapipe-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ctapipe` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `ctapipe, ctapipe-base` can be installed with `conda`:

 ```
-conda install ctapipe
+conda install ctapipe ctapipe-base
 ```

 or with `mamba`:

 ```
-mamba install ctapipe
+mamba install ctapipe ctapipe-base
 ```

 It is possible to list all of the versions of `ctapipe` available on your platform with `conda`: